 Expertise: nuclear arms control and nonproliferation, Central Asia

-Expertise: nuclear arms control, disarmament and non-proliferation, ballistic missile defence
+Expertise: nuclear arms control, non-proliferation, and disarmament, Comprehensive Nuclear-Test-Ban Treaty

 Anastasia Malygina is an associate professor at Saint-Petersburg State University where she teaches courses on WMD non-proliferation, arms control and military innovations for the students of the Strategic and Arms Control Studies Master Degree program.
 In 2007, she participated in the Summer School on International Security held by Moscow PIR Center and contributed to several research projects.
 In February-April 2016, Anastasia was a Visiting Scholar at the Center for Non-Proliferation Studies (CNS) in Monterey.
 She has published on the history of disarmament diplomacy, international arms control regimes, nuclear nonproliferation and arms control.